San Francisco floats ban on e-cigarettes pending US review

 Most e-cigarettes contain nicotine, which is addictive and can harm adolescent brains that are still developing.
 In the U.S., youth are more likely than adults to use e-cigarettes.

-San Francisco Supervisor Shamann Walton said he plans to introduce legislation banning the sale of e-cigarettes in the city unless they get an FDA review.
+San Francisco Supervisor Shamann Walton introduced legislation banning the sale of e-cigarettes in the city unless they get an FDA review.
 Supporters say that if the measure is approved, it would be the first such prohibition in the country.
 Its chances are not clear.

 “We have people addicted to nicotine who would have never smoked a cigarette had it not been for the attractive products that target our young people,” said Walton, a former president of the San Francisco Board of Education.